 Trust me, I get it, because economic times are hard, but we all make choices with our money.
 When money is tight, when money is plentiful, when we’ve got just enough – we still make choices about where our money goes.

 The above said, this post is not about being able to afford green products or an eco-lifestyle; this post is about whether green is worth it to you.
-In upcoming posts we’ll look at some easy ways to budget specifically for greener products because once you want to live greener there is a learning curve to being able to afford it, but for now, let’s just concentrate on why (or if) green products and a green lifestyle are even worth it to you.
+Once you want to live greener there is a learning curve to being able to afford it, but for now, let’s just concentrate on why (or if) green products and a green lifestyle are even worth it to you.